MubaraqYusuf/MubaraqYusuf/README.md

 <div align="center">

 ### 🌟 "Code is like humor.
-When you have to explain it, it's bad." - Cory House
+When you have to explain it, it's bad."

 </div>